-Analyzing the laps is essential.
+Analyzing your laps is essential.
 This involves meticulously going over every single detail of a lap to find out where improvements can be made.
 Each corner will be analyzed, and the timing of the brakes will be looked at to see where milliseconds can be saved.
-These add up over a race, and so it is a great way to get them down before actually going out on the track for real.
+These add up over a race, and so it’s a great way to make improvements before actually going out on the track for real.

-Using the data provided from the simulators can show drivers visually what their driving is like.
-It is a useful tool in showing where improvements can be made, but in a different way than simply telling them that they need to brake harder at point A or ease off the throttle at point B. Graphs, charts, and other information such as visual footage can illustrate how a driver is performing.
+Using the data from the simulators can show drivers what their driving is like from a telemetry standpoint.
+It’s a useful tool in showing where improvements can be made, but in a different way than simply telling them that they need to brake harder at point A or ease off the throttle at point B. Graphs, charts, and other information such as recorded footage and replays can illustrate how a driver is performing.

-Finally, they are used for long periods at a time.
-By using them for extended periods of time it acts almost like a drilling exercise which can be very effective when the right practices are repeated over and over again.
+Finally, drivers use racing simulators for long periods at a time.
+By using them for extended periods of time it acts almost like a drill exercise, which can be very effective when the right practices are repeated over and over again.
 This again means it is not as simple as just driving a couple of laps at a time, but instead using repetition to really get the right skills down in an efficient manner.

 Overall Ability Of Sim Racing To Improve Real Racing

 Sim racing can definitely be used as a tool to improve a driver’s real-life racing ability.
-The racecraft is definitely an area that can benefit the most, as being able to negotiate competitors is something that most beginner drivers will never have had any experience with.
-It is a great way to introduce the chaos of real racing without the costs of several inevitable crashes.
+A driver’s racecraft is definitely an area that can benefit the most from sim work, as being able to negotiate competitors is something that most beginner drivers will never have had any experience with before hitting the track for the first time.
+It’s a great way to introduce the chaos of real racing without the costs or dangers of several inevitable crashes!

-Sim racing can also prove as a useful tool for improving the racing skill of a driver, but to be really effective, an expensive setup is usually required.
-This doesn’t mean that you won’t learn how to take corners faster using your standard force feedback steering wheel, but to get the finer details down you may need to try something a bit more advanced.
+Sim racing can be a useful tool for improving the racing skills of a driver, but to be really effective, an expensive setup is usually required.
+This doesn’t mean that you won’t learn how to take corners faster using your belt-driven force feedback steering wheel and cheap pedals, but to get the finer details down you may need to try something a bit more advanced.

-Also, the sim racing industry has proved to be a good way to introduce drivers to the real world, as we have seen with Jann Mardenborough.
-Sim racing can show racing teams some of the hottest talent, and thus can act as a gateway for young drivers to go from the virtual track to the real world of professional racing.
+Also, the sim racing industry has proved to be a good way to introduce drivers to the real world, as we have seen with Jann Mardenborough and many sim racing YouTubers.
+Sim racing can show racing teams some of the hottest talent, and so it can act as a gateway for young drivers to go from the virtual track to the real world of professional racing.

-So, there are a lot of ways that sim racing differs from the real thing, but there are also some areas that simulators do a really good job of emulating it.
-Using an advanced setup can really make you feel as if you are in a race car, and some of the top-end racing sim can make the experience even better through their incredible driving physics and realistic sounds and visual effects.
+There are a lot of ways that sim racing differs from the real thing, but there are also some areas that simulators do a really good job of emulating it.
+Using an advanced setup can really make you feel as if you are in a race car, and some of the top-end racing sims can make the experience even better through their incredible driving physics and realistic sounds and visual effects.